conduktor/conduktor-docs/docs/guide/tutorials/configure-encryption.md

 Explanation:

-- `password` would be encrypted with the associated keySecretId, algorithm etc.
+- `password` would be encrypted with the associated _keySecretId_, algorithm etc.
-- `visa` would be encryption with the associated keySecretId and the default algorithm provided in the interceptor configuration.
+- `visa` would be encryption with the associated _keySecretId_ and the default algorithm provided in the Interceptor configuration.
-- `location` would be encrypted with defaultSecret, defaultAlgorithm because tags has `PII` with is in the interceptor configuration.
+- `location` would be encrypted with _defaultSecret_, _defaultAlgorithm_ because tags has `PII` with is in the Interceptor configuration.
 - fields containing no specific information (`keySecretId`, `algorithm`, `tags` without match) are left untouched.

-Example for avro schema, assuming we're using default namespace (`conduktor.`):
+Example for Avro schema, assuming we're using default namespace (`conduktor.`):

 ```json
 {